SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.12.md

 - the *UpdateBookingConfigByReferenceScript* script, defined in the `ProfileHelper` configuration, which is executed when the `UpdateAndApply` method of the `ProfileInstances` class is run successfully.

 > [!IMPORTANT]
-> The `ShowScriptStartEventInfo,` option is not synchronized among the DataMiner Agents in a DMS.
+> The `ShowScriptStartEventInfo` option is not synchronized among the DataMiner Agents in a DMS.
 It has to be set on every individual DataMiner Agent.

 #### SLXML: Enhanced error when erroneous XML code is received [ID 40995]